How to Solve Chlorine Lock and Chlorine Demand

 Other Contributing Factors

-Aside from debris, a few other factors contribute to chlorine demand.
-Time of year plays a part.
-Chlorine demand is more prevalent in the spring when pools begin to open.
-The reason being is that the water has remained stagnant throughout the winter.
+• Time of year: Chlorine demand is more prevalent in the spring when pools begin to open.
+The reason is that the water has remained stagnant throughout the winter.
 During this time, a buildup of contaminants would have likely occurred.
 That requires additional chlorine to create a balance.

-Finally, rainfall is another major cause of chlorine demand.
-Rainfall messes with your pool’s chemical balance because of the acidity of the rain, which varies depending on location.
+• Rainfall: Rainfall messes with your pool’s chemical balance because of the acidity of the rain.
 If you find yourself with low chlorine levels after a rainstorm, this is likely why.

 How to Diagnose Chlorine Demand